alfredobird/soccer-updates/README.md

    paid plan, so making it private breaks the site.
 2. Settings > Pages > Source: *Deploy from a branch*, branch `main`, folder `/ (root)`.
 3. Settings > Actions > General > Workflow permissions: **Read and write**.
+4. Upload `icon.png` to the repo root (Add file > Upload files).
+It never changes, so this is one-time.
-4. Actions tab > soccer-updates > Run workflow.
+5. Actions tab > soccer-updates > Run workflow.

 ## Configuration